mopkobot/TWU_29_Books/README.md

 For linux:
 1. Clone the project repository using git.
 2. Run "yum install gradle"
+3. Run "gradle loadData"
-3. Run "gradle build" to run all tests and build a WAR.
+4. Run "gradle build" to run all tests and build a WAR.
-4. Run "gradle jettyRun" to deploy using jetty.
+5. Run "gradle jettyRun" to deploy using jetty.

 IntelliJ IDEA Setup
 -------------------